scottmcdonnell/nvidia_smi_exporter/README.md

     build.bat

-This creates an .msi installer in the folder `windows_installer/Output`
+This creates an .msi installer in the folder `bin`

 The installer will setup the nvidia_smi_exporter as a Windows service, as well as create an exception in the Windows Firewall.